sbrl/research-rainfallradar/README.md

 ## Contributing
 Contributions are very welcome - both issues and pull requests!
 Please mention in any pull requests that you release your work under the AGPL-3 (see below).

+We acknowledge and thank the [VIPER high-performance computing facility](https://hpc.wordpress.hull.ac.uk/home/) of the [University of Hull](https://hull.ac.uk/) and its support team, without whom this project would not have been possible.

 ## License
 All the code in this repository is released under the GNU Affero General Public License 3.0 unless otherwise specified.
 The full license text is included in the [`LICENSE.md` file](./LICENSE.md) in this repository.
 GNU [have a great summary of the licence](https://www.gnu.org/licenses/#AGPL) which I strongly recommend reading before using this software.